-- better balance the short break requirements to address the known issues with drivers settling into their shift patterns.23 - remove the requirement that each short break must be at least 15 minutes.
-This requirement is not supported by the science, which shows that what is important is the break and respite from the driving task, not minutes ticking by on a clock.24 The new rules should, however, require a minimum amount of total short rest during a shift. - simplify the overlapping 24 hour periods in the time counting system, to enable a driver to recommence work after a compliant continuous sleep break. - provide drivers with an extra one hour of flexibility at the end of a shift to help maintain regular shift patterns, maintain normal mealtimes, deal with unforeseen
+- move the first short break requirement to a few hours into a driver's work time, to address the identified increase in drowsiness in the first three hours of a shift with an early start,24 as well as the known issues with drivers settling into their shift patterns25.
+Under our preferred First Principles approach this would be included in the proposed guidelines for effective fatigue management. - remove the requirement that each short break must be at least 15 minutes.
+This requirement is not supported by the science, which shows that what is important is the break and respite from the driving task, not the minutes ticking by on a clock26 The new rules should, however, require a minimum amount of total short rest during a shift, the timing and duration of each such Short Rest should be up to the driver. - simplify the overlapping 24 hour periods in the time counting system, to enable a driver to recommence work after a compliant continuous sleep break. - provide drivers with an extra one hour of flexibility at the end of a shift to help maintain regular shift patterns, maintain normal mealtimes, deal with unforeseen circumstances, reach a suitable rest area or get to their destination rather than be forced to take a seven hour rest break and then drive home at night.